NCBI-Codeathons/beyond-phylogenies-team3/README.md

 - Daniel Chen (dchen32@uw.edu)
 - Diana Ir (diana.ir@state.co.us)

+## Table of content
+   1. Introduction
+   2. Project goal
+   3. Prerequisites
+   4. Installation
+   5. Input
+   6. Approach
+   7. Future work

-## Background
+## Introduction
 Phylogenetic visualization of large multiple sequence alignments is difficult.
 Since phylogenies are reconstructed based on differences in a multiple sequence alignment (MSA), tools that utilize only the positions with variation in the MSA could improve phylogenetic reconstruction and visualization.

-## Project Goals
+## Project goal
 We developed a drag and drop interface where the user provides (1) a vcf file and (2) a newick tree file and we render a multiple sequence alignment (MSA) visualization focusing on single nucleotide variants (SNVs).

 ## Prerequisites
 Python 3
 - dendropy
 - flask
-JavaScript
-Web-Interface
+-JavaScript
+-Web-Interface

+# How to use our tool

 ## Installation
 The app can be simply run by executing `python app.py` in the user's command line interface (e.g. Terminal, Command Prompt).